-I know one spot where springs a tille

-Of feeling pure as ever ran,
+I KNOW one spot where springs a tide Of feeling pure as ever ran,

 The path of destiny beside,

 To bless and soothe the heart of man.
 By night and noon, be't dark or bright,

-That fountain plays its blessed part;

-And heaven looks happy at the sight

-Of Mary's heart! of Mary's heart!
+That fountain plays its blessed part; And heaven looks happy at the sight Of Mary's heart! of Mary's heart!

-There's wealth, they say, in foreign climes,

-And fame for those who dare aspire,
+There's wealth, they say, in foreign climes, And fame for those who dare aspire,

 And who that does not sigh betimes

-For something better, nobler, higher?
+For something better, nobler, higher ?
 But here is all-a golden mine,

-A sea unsail'd, a tempting chart;

-These, all these may be, ray, are mine-
+A sea unsail'd, a tempting chart; These, all these may be, nay, are mine-

-The wide, warm world of Mary's heart!

-Blow as ye will, ye winds of fate,

-And let life's trials blackly lower;

-I know the garden and the gate,

-Ye cannot strip my roseate bower.
+Blow as ye will, ye winds of fate, And let life's trials blackly lower; I know the garden and the gate, Ye cannot strip my roseate bower.

 That safe retreat I still can keep,

-Despite of envy's venom'd dart;

-Despite of all life's storms, can sleep

-Securely lodged in Mary's heart!
+Despite of envy's venom'd dart; Despite of all life's storms, can sleep Securely lodged in Mary's heart!